OddKMS/oddkms-scripts/README.md

 Batch script for automatic uploading and downloading of [Windows Terminal](https://github.com/microsoft/terminal) settings.
 They are uploaded to OneDrive and kept in sync via a hard symlink.
 Just run the `upload` script from the computer you want to use settings from, `download` to the computer you want to sync to and you're all set.

+## Windows CMD Aliases

+Exactly what it means.
+Adds Quality-of-Life aliases to CMD for me to use.